About Meningococcal Meningitis

 How is it treated?

-About 1 in 5 survivors live the rest of their lives with permanent disabilities, such as limb amputations, kidney disease, seizures, deafness, and intellectual disability.
+Approximately 1 in 5 survivors live the rest of their lives with permanent disabilities, such as limb amputations, kidney disease, seizures, deafness, and intellectual disability.

-This is why keeping up to date with available and recommended vaccines is the best defense against meningococcal meningitis.
+Staying up to date with available and recommended vaccines is the best defense against meningococcal meningitis.

 What vaccines are available to protect against meningococcal meningitis?